wetherc/phorge-docker/BASIC-CONFIG.md

 # Configuring SSL

-You can configure SSL in one of three ways: you can omit it entirely, you can turn on the automatic Let's Encrypt registration or you can provide SSL certificates.
+You can configure SSL in one way: you can omit it entirely.
+I don't feel like testing LetsEncrypt setup tonight.
+This will change eventually.

 ## No SSL